AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/instructors-in-a-live-hub-session.md

 * Start and manage the live session.

 * Record the session to make it available for playback and review later.
-View [Record a session](./record-a-session.md)for more information.
+View [Record a session](./record-a-session.md) for more information.

 * Present content using available engagement tools such as Share, Chat, Q&A, and more.

 * Share your screen, annotate to highlight information, and export snapshots.
+View [Share your screen](./share-your-screen-as-an-instructor.md) for more information.

 * Launch prepared polls and quizzes, and choose whether to show results to Learners.
+View [Create and manage a quiz](./create-and-manage-a-quiz.md) for more information.

 * Enable learner interactions through chat, polls, and discussions.

 * Monitor participant engagement using the engagement indicator (High, Medium, or Low) and track attendance.
-View[Track the participant engagement](./track-the-participant-engagement.md) for more information.
+View  [Track the participant engagement](./track-the-participant-engagement.md) for more information.

 * Manage audio and video permissions.